home-assistant/addons/deconz/README.md

 Add-on to allow Home Assistant to control a ZigBee network with Conbee or RaspBee hardware by Dresden Elektronik.

-**Note:** The Ingress support allow to load the Phoscon APP external of the Network, but they discovery only device inside same Network.
-That is a limitation of Phoscon APP and not Ingress itself.

 ## First Steps

 If using RaspBee, you may need to edit `config.txt` on the root of your SD card for your RaspBee to be recognized and assigned a device name.
 Add folling information to `config.txt`: